Constant tension & inner restlessness · Psychological support

 Let's talk

-Psychological counselling and coaching, not medical treatment under the German Heilpraktikergesetz.
+Psychological counselling and support, not psychotherapy within the meaning of the German Psychotherapeutengesetz and not medical treatment.
 Not a substitute for medical or psychotherapeutic care.